-If your protest includes all the required information, we'll send you an acknowledgement letter.
+If your protest includes all the required information, we'll send you an acknowledgment letter.

 If your protest doesn't include all the required information, we'll send you a letter telling you what you need to do to perfect your protest.
 The Tax Commission must receive the information required to complete your protest within 28 days from the date on the Tax Commission's letter notifying you that your protest wasn't complete; otherwise, the NODD becomes final on the 29th day, and you lose your right to appeal.
 When appropriate, the Tax Commission may reduce the amount of deficiency during the 29-day period.

 If your protest isn't resolved by the unit that sent the NODD, your protest will be transferred to the Tax Commission's Appeals Unit.